gautierstoll/StatMetCage/README.md

 ```
 1. Click on "Raw Data File" to download the raw data (a `.csv` file)

 2. Click on "Annotation File" to download the annotation file.
 It needs to be a `.xlsx` file that must contain the columns "Date","Time","Animal","Group".
 Each line describes an animal.
-The "Group" column must have some lines with the name "Control".
+The "Group" column must have some lines with the name "control".

 3. Click on "Run Analysis".
+Every animal in the Raw Data File must have at least one corresponding line in the Annotation File

 The application produces a table of p-values, regarding the effect of each group compared to control.
 The application also produces a `.pdf` for each analyzed values.